webrecorder/browsertrix/frontend/docs/docs/user-guide/workflow-setup.md

 This can be useful for discovering and capturing pages on a website that aren't linked to from the seed and which might not otherwise be captured.

-### Fail Crawl If Not Logged In

-When enabled, the crawler will fail the crawl if it behaviors detect that the browser is not logged in for specific supported social media sites (Facebook, Instagram, TikTok, X, YouTube).

 ### Link Selectors

 Instructs the crawler which HTML elements should be used to extract URLs, i.e. considered a “link.”
 By default, the crawler checks the `href` value of all anchor (`<a>`) elements on a page.